AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 A: Role-play a little.
 Re-read the scenario description, deck descriptions for all three levels and the description of crucial terrain items.
 Think in-character about visiting the lowest deck.
 What would you do?
 What would you look for?
-Has anything changed compared to what the texts describe?
+Remember you heroes have carelessly strolled through these decks before.
+Has anything changed compared to what the texts recall?
 Would anything surprise you?
 When you encounter any special terrain, actors, unexpected groups of actors or items, ask questions, think how that ties to your initial goal from the scenario description, examine terrain, actors and your